carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 #                    metrics = ['accuracy'])
 ```

-Metric functions are similar to loss functions, except that the results from evaluating a metric are not used when training the model.
-Note that you may use any loss function as a metric.
+Metric functions are similar to loss functions, except the results from evaluating a metric are not used when training the model.
+Note you are able to use any loss function as a metric.

-Typically you will use `accuracy` which calculates how often predictions matches labels.
+Typically you will use `accuracy`, which calculates how often the model predictions match the true labels.

-The accuracy function creates two local variables, total and count that are used to compute the frequency with which predictions matches labels.
+The accuracy function creates two local variables, total and count, that it uses to compute the frequency with which predictions matches labels.
 This frequency is ultimately returned as accuracy: an operation that divides the  total by count.

-A list of metrics can be found in the Keras [metrics] documentation.
+The Keras [metrics] documentation provides a list of potential metrics.

-Now that we have decided on which loss function, optimizer, and metric to use we can compile the model using `model.compile`.
+Now that we selected which loss function, optimizer, and metric to use, we compile the model using `model.compile`.
 Compiling the model prepares it for training.

 ### Step 6.
 Train (Fit) model